palantir/conjure-java-runtime/readme.md

 trust-stores
 ------------
-Provides utiltiies for interacting with Java trust stores and acquiring `SSLSocketFactory` instances using those trust stores, as well as a configuration class for use in server configuration files.
+Provides utilities for interacting with Java trust stores and acquiring `SSLSocketFactory` instances using those trust stores, as well as a configuration class for use in server configuration files.